MATCHPLAY CHAMPIONSHIP POLICY

 Because this is a self-scheduled tournament after the first round, it will run from June until September.
 RPGC encourages players have a current City of Los Angeles Golf Reservation Card in order to schedule tee times at any of the City golf courses.

-Failure to properly communicate with the Tournament Director and play your match by the deadline WILL result in disqualification.
+Failure to effectively communicate with the Tournament Director and play your match by the deadline WILL result in disqualification.

 RULES OF GOLF